Accounting (Graduate Diploma)

-Study for your Diploma for Graduates in Accounting
+Study for your Graduate Diploma in Accounting

 The programme is suitable for graduates of any discipline who, for professional or personal reasons, wish to secure a stand-alone qualification in accounting.
 It is also ideal for those who wish to undertake postgraduate work and whose first degree is in an unrelated field.
 It aims to provide a thorough grounding in the principles of accounting, looking at the subject from a variety of perspectives, including the international dimension.